Aggravated domestic battery under Illinois law (720 ILCS 5/12-3.3) is defined in two ways:

 - When a person committing domestic battery strangles another.

-To strangle someone under this definition means intentionally blocking the normal breathing or circulation of the blood of a person by applying pressure on the throat or neck or by blocking the nose or mouth of that person.
+To strangle someone under this definition means intentionally blocking the normal breathing or blood circulation of a person by putting pressure on the neck or throat or by blocking the mouth or nose of that person.
 720 ILCS 5/12-3.3(a-5).
 Note that even one incidence of strangulation or choking is enough for a conviction of aggravated domestic battery, and the duration of the strangulation does not matter.

 Aggravated domestic battery is a class 2 felony in Illinois and is generally punishable by between 3 to 7 years in prison.
 However, the sentence could be extended to up to 14 years in prison.
 720 ILCS 5/12-3.3(b).
 Probation is available for first offenses; however, if the person is convicted for a second or subsequent aggravated domestic battery offense, the person must be sentenced to between 3 to 14 years as applicable.
 If probation or conditional discharge is given, a person convicted of this crime must serve a mandatory 60 consecutive days imprisonment.
 Additional fines imposed as part of the sentence can be up to $25,000.